danimatasd/MUJOCO-AIDL/README.md

 As you can see, the architecture follows a common pattern in reinforcement learning called the actor-critic method.
 The actor network generates a policy distribution over actions, while the critic network estimates the value of each state or state-action pair.
 The actor uses the critic's estimates to improve the policy, while the critic learns to predict the expected returns accurately.

 ### Hyperparameters <a name="hyperparameters2"></a>
+    hparams = {
+        'gamma' : 0.99,
+        'log_interval' : 50,
+        'num_episodes': 15000,
+        'lr' : 1e-5,
+        'clip_param': 0.1,
+        'ppo_epoch': 48,
+        'replay_size': 6400,
+        'batch_size': 128,
+        'c1': 1.,
+        'c2': 0.001,
+        'std_init': 1.0,
+        'std_min': 0.6,
+        }
+After performing the sweep, these were the hyperparameters that gave us the best reward for the experiment.
+On this hyperparameters, we find the following:

+1. gamma: discount factor for future rewards.
+A higher value indicates that future rewards are given more weight in the decision-making process.

+2. log_interval: the number of training episodes between each logging statement.
+This determines how often to log information about the training progress, such as the reward or loss.

+3. num_episodes: the total number of training episodes to run.

+4. lr: the learning rate for the optimizer.
+This determines how much to update the model's weights based on the error of each prediction.

+5. clip_param: the clipping parameter for the Proximal Policy Optimization (PPO) algorithm.
+This determines the maximum amount that the new policy can deviate from the old policy during each update.

+6. ppo_epoch: the number of times to iterate over the entire training dataset during each PPO update.
+A higher value may improve convergence at the cost of increased computation.

+7. replay_size: the maximum size of the replay buffer, which stores past observations and actions.
+A larger replay buffer can help stabilize training by preventing the model from overfitting to recent experiences.

+8. batch_size: the number of samples to use for each mini-batch during training.

+9. c1: the coefficient for the value loss term in the PPO loss function.
+A higher value indicates that the value loss term is given more weight in the overall loss.

+10. c2: the coefficient for the entropy term in the PPO loss function.
+A higher value indicates that the entropy term is given more weight in the overall loss.

+11. std_init: the initial standard deviation for the Gaussian policy.

+12. std_min: the minimum standard deviation for the Gaussian policy.
+This determines the minimum amount of exploration the agent will perform.
 ### Results <a name="results2"></a>

 <img src="https://github.com/danimatasd/MUJOCO-AIDL/blob/main/misc/Video_Anymal_C_Reward_8876.gif">